 - Table Setting: Traditionally the way to set a table is to place the wine/beer glass front and centre.
 Shift places.
 Make the water-glass stand out.
 Change the size too, as most water glasses wouldn’t quench the thirst of a kitten.
 Large water-glass and a smaller one for wine.
 Same principal as when we are portion controlling for food with smaller plates.

 - Avoid the Colour Wheel: Don’t make the body work harder, so stick to one type of alcohol.
-The classic combo for feeling worse is having beer, then wine, then spirits!
+The classic combo for feeling worse is having a beer, then wine, then spirits!

 - Drink Socially: Skip the lonely drink.
-The lonely drink is not happy one, and can lead you down a sad path.
+The lonely drink is not a happy one, and can lead you down a sad path.
 Enjoy an evening with friends, and do just that.
 Skip the regrets, and be merry 🙂 Read: The Myth of Moderation on Forbes.com

 - Alcohol Free Alternatives: The obvious healthier drinking is to enjoy the many alcohol free alternatives.
 Flavour your water with lemon, cucumber, water melon, strawberries… Your body will thank you!